Cabaret (musical): Historical basis

-The events depicted in the 1966 musical are derived from Anglo-American writer Christopher Isherwood's semi-autobiographical tales of his colorful escapades in the Weimar Republic.
+The events depicted in the 1966 musical are derived from Anglo-American writer Christopher Isherwood's autobiographical tales of his colorful escapades in the Weimar Republic.
 In 1929, Isherwood visited Weimar-era Berlin during the final months of the Golden Twenties.
-At the time, Isherwood was an apprentice novelist who was politically indifferent about the rise of fascism in Germany.
-He relocated to Berlin in order to avail himself of underage male prostitutes and to enjoy the city's orgiastic Jazz Age cabarets.
+He relocated to Berlin to avail himself of boy prostitutes and to enjoy the city's orgiastic Jazz Age cabarets.
 He socialized with a coterie of gay writers that included Stephen Spender, Paul Bowles, and W.H.
 Auden.
+At the time, Isherwood viewed the rise of Nazism in Germany with political indifference and instead focused on writing his first novel.

 In Berlin, Isherwood shared modest lodgings with 19-year-old British flapper Jean Ross, an aspiring film actress who earned her living as a chanteuse in lesbian bars and second-rate cabarets.
-While rooming together with Isherwood at Nollendorfstrasse 17 in Schöneberg, Ross engaged in a series of brief heterosexual liaisons and became pregnant.
-She assumed the father of the child to be jazz pianist—and later film actor—Peter van Eyck.

-As a personal favor to Ross, Isherwood pretended to be her heterosexual impregnator in order to facilitate an abortion procedure.
-Ross nearly died as a result of the botched abortion due to the carelessness of the doctor.
-Following the procedure, Isherwood visited an ailing Ross in a Berlin hospital.
-Wrongly assuming the shy gay author to be her heterosexual partner, the hospital staff despised him for callously forcing Ross to undergo a near-fatal abortion.
-These tragicomic events later inspired Isherwood to write his 1937 novella Sally Bowles and serves as its narrative climax.
+While room-mates at Nollendorfstrasse 17 in Schöneberg, a 27-year-old Isherwood settled into a sexual relationship with a 16-year-old German boy, and Ross became pregnant after engaging in a series of sexual liaisons.
+She believed the father of the child to be jazz pianist and later film actor Peter van Eyck.
+As a favor to Ross, Isherwood pretended to be her heterosexual impregnator in order to facilitate an abortion of which Ross nearly died due to the doctor's incompetence.
+Visiting the ailing Ross in a Berlin hospital, Isherwood felt resentment by the hospital staff for, as they assumed, forcing Ross to undergo the abortion.
+This event inspired Isherwood to write his 1937 novella Sally Bowles and is dramatized as its narrative climax.

-While Ross recovered from the botched abortion procedure, the political situation rapidly deteriorated in Weimar Germany as the incipient Nazi Party continued to grow stronger day by day.
-As Berlin's daily scenes featured "poverty, unemployment, political demonstrations and street fighting between the forces of the extreme left and the extreme right," Isherwood, Ross, Spender, and other British nationals soon realized that they must leave the country.
-"There was a sensation of doom to be felt in the Berlin streets," Spender recalled.
+While Ross recovered from the botched abortion, the political situation rapidly deteriorated in Weimar Germany as the incipient Nazi Party grew stronger day by day.
+"There was a sensation of doom to be felt in the Berlin streets", Spender recalled.
+As Berlin's daily scenes increasingly featured "poverty, unemployment, political demonstrations and street fighting between the forces of the extreme left and the extreme right", Isherwood, Ross, Spender, and other British nationals realized that they must leave the politically volatile country as soon as possible.

-Two weeks after Adolf Hitler implemented the Enabling Act which cemented his dictatorship, Isherwood fled Germany and returned to England on April 5, 1933.
-Afterwards, most of Berlin's seedy cabarets were shuttered by the Nazis, and many of Isherwood's cabaret acquaintances would later flee abroad or perish in concentration camps.
-These factual events served as the genesis for Isherwood's Berlin tales.
-His 1939 novel Goodbye to Berlin was later adapted by playwright John Van Druten into the 1951 Broadway play I Am a Camera and, ultimately, the 1966 Cabaret musical.
+Two weeks after the Enabling Act cemented Adolf Hitler's dictatorship, Isherwood fled Germany and returned to England on April 5, 1933.
+Afterwards, the Nazis shuttered most of Berlin's seedy cabarets, and many of Isherwood's cabaret acquaintances fled abroad or perished in concentration camps.
+These events served as the genesis for Isherwood's Berlin stories.
+In 1951, playwright John Van Druten adapted Isherwood's 1939 novel Goodbye to Berlin into the Broadway play I Am a Camera which in turn became a 1955 film starring Laurence Harvey and Julie Harris.